MattLondon101/U-Net-CNN-Calibration/README.md

 Dependencies:
 Python 3 (code has only been tested in Spyder (Python 3.7) in Anaconda 3) on PC

-All other dependencies are easily installed and/or imported in import.py
+All other dependencies found in import.py

 Fiji/ImageJ:
 Trace ROIs for use as train labels.